srvr-au/bums/README.md

 You now have a server ready for you to install DNS, Database, rsync etc

+## Before running install2.sh
+If you intend to install nginx you should install quotas.
+Quotas will stop one user crashing your whole system by using all disk space.
+If you intend to install quotas you should attach a disk to your instance and mount it as /nginx.
+This will contain all nginx users websites.
+If you intend to install Postfix you might also like to store all email accounts on a seperate disk mounted as /vmail (no quotas).
+For ease of data recovery all nginx/postfix backups will be stored in /nginx/backups and /vmail/backups.
+### Procedure
+Using Google Compute as an example...

+Create and attach one disk.

+If installing quotas install quota modules.
+First check your kernel
+> uname -r

+Google Compute will have a kernel with -gcp at the end, aws and azure are similiar.
+So you need to install the modules ending in -gcp Other providers may use generic kernels with no -gcp
+> apt install linux-modules-extra-gcp quota quotatool -y

+Reboot to load modules in kernel

+Once rebooted check for modules
+> find /lib/modules/ -type f -name '*quota_v*.ko*'

+You should find two v1 and v2

+Create partition and file system.
+> fdisk -l

+Your second disk will probably be named /dev/sdb, third /dev/sdc etc Partition /dev/sdb
+> fdisk /dev/sdb

+You will have an input.
+Enter n return then enter to use defaults.
+Once partition is created you need to write it.
+Enter w

+Create the filesystem
+> mkfs -t ext4 /dev/sdb1

+If you wish to use quotas
+> tune2fs -O quota /dev/sdb1

+Time to mount the disk
+> mkdir /nginx

+> mount /dev/sdb1 /nginx

+If using quota
+> quotaon -v /nginx

+> quotaon -p

+> repquota -s /nginx

+Now it is time to edit /etc/fstab so the disks are mounted on reboot Get sdb1 UUID
+> blkid

+Add this to /etc/fstab using the actual UUID
+> UUID=51444222-wtreyeyey /nginx  ext4  defaults  0 2

+Reboot and check everything works.
+Install2.sh will not attempt to install quotas because it is just too complex.

+If you only have one disk, then you cannot use journaled quotas you have to use deprecated quotas.
+Install modules and quota as above.
+Then edit /etc/fstab.
+You need to add `,usrquota,grpquota` to root / filesystem getting something like
+> LABEL=cloudimg-rootfs   /        ext4   defaults,usrquota,grpquota        0 1

+Reboot and you should be good.
+No need to turn quotas on the reboot should do that.

 ## What install2.sh does
 - Check you have run install1.sh
 - if msmtp is installed you can install nginx else